 In the United States, millions of people lack reliable access to safe drinking water, a problem that is particularly acute in low-income rural areas.
 California legally recognized the human right to water in 2012, but this right remains unevenly realized.
 To better understand the status of the human right to water in rural communities, we analyzed 20 years of publicly available drinking water quality monitoring and violation data from 2001-2021, with a focus on arsenic contamination (a carcinogenic heavy metal) from a state prison as well as public water systems in three neighboring rural communities in southern California.
-We found that all four of these drinking water systems repeatedly exceeded the legal limit for arsenic during the study period, with mean served arsenic levels ranging from 3.4 (SD=6.7) to 9.3 (SD:=2.9) μg/L across the systems.
+We found that all four of these drinking water systems repeatedly exceeded the legal limit for arsenic during the study period, with mean served arsenic levels ranging from 3.4 (SD=6.7) to 9.3 (SD:=2.9) μg/L across the systems (based on 2,426 samples from four systems).
 In addition to arsenic-specific findings and comparisons across these four sites, our analyses demonstrate how publicly reported annually averaged water quality data (used to monitor system violations and to track progress toward the human right to water) provide only a partial guide to whether the right to safe water is being realized.
-We expect to publish our findings by/before early 2022.
+We expect to publish our findings in 2022.

 Led by VT colleagues in Environmental Engineering (Dr.s Pruden & Vikesland – pictured), the purpose of this study was to develop a coronavirus disease-2019 (COVID-19) surveillance program based on the analysis of wastewater samples collected over the 2020/21 academic year from different buildings and sites on the Virginia Tech (VT) university campus.
 This type of wastewater-based epidemiology approach has been used by other researchers, as well as wastewater utilities, to monitor SARS-CoV-2 (i.e., the virus that causes COVID-19) load trends and to attempt to estimate future trends.
 Our primary research objective was to assess whether wastewater samples at the dormitory level could help predict future cases of SARS-CoV-2 infection, via testing the water for viral loads.
 The overarching goal of our research for this project was to help support the VT administration with their efforts to monitor and control SARS-CoV-2 infections on the VT campus.
 We pre-specified our statistical analysis plan (uploaded to OSF) and expect to publish our findings by/before early 2022.